 Since October 2007, you can transfer any unused Inheritance Tax threshold from a late spouse or civil partner to the second spouse or civil partner when they die.
-This can increase the Inheritance Tax threshold of the second partner - from £325,000 to as much as £650,000 in 2013-14, depending on the circumstances.
+This can increase the Inheritance Tax threshold of the second partner - from £325,000 to as much as £650,000 in 2014 to 15, depending on the circumstances.

 On this page:

-Everyone's estate is exempt from Inheritance Tax up to a certain threshold: £325,000 in 2013-14.
+Everyone's estate is exempt from Inheritance Tax up to a certain threshold: £325,000 in 2014 to 15.
 This threshold is also known as the 'nil rate band'.

 Married couples and registered civil partners are also allowed to pass assets to each other during their lifetime or when they die without having to pay Inheritance Tax.
 It doesn't matter how much they pass on - as long as the person receiving the assets has their permanent home in the UK.
 This is known as spouse or civil partner exemption.